surfnet-niels/cpcl/readme.md

         in.bar
         out.foobar

-    passo # place incoming credential value in preference of order into outgoing credential value. in.foo
+    passo # place incoming credential value in preference of order into outgoing credential value.
+If a incoming value is matched, all subsquent incoming values MUST be ignored. in.foo
         in.bar
         out.foobar

-    concat # Concatenate 1 or more incoming credentials using an optional seperator. of the value provided is not prefixed with either 'in.' or 'out.' a literal string value is assumed in.foo
+    concat # Concatenate 1 or more incoming credentials using an optional seperator.
+If the value provided is not prefixed with either 'in.' or 'out.' a literal string value is assumed in.foo
         in.bar
         "stringvalue"